Pepi Lederer: Life abroad and return

-After recovering from the abortion, Lederer traveled with her aunt and Hearst to Europe in 1930.
-While abroad in England, Lederer convinced Hearst to hire her to work as a writer for one of his magazines, The Connoisseur.
-Lederer enjoyed the job and worked in London for the next five years on a generous allowance from Davies and Hearst.
-Lederer told her friend Louise Brooks that she felt happy living in London as she was her own person for the first time in her life.
+After recovering from the abortion procedure, Lederer traveled with her aunt Marion and Hearst to Europe in 1930.
+While abroad in England, Lederer convinced Hearst to hire her to work as a writer for one of his British magazines, The Connoisseur.
+Lederer enjoyed her new job and worked in London for the next five years on a generous allowance from Davies and Hearst.
+Lederer told her friend Louise Brooks that she felt happy living in London as she became her own person for the first time in her life.

 In April 1935, Lederer returned to the United States with her girlfriend, Monica Morris, whom she met in London.
 The couple first arrived in New York City, where they stayed at William Randolph Hearst's suite at the Ritz Tower.
 After several weeks, Lederer and Morris departed for Los Angeles, where they stayed at Marion Davies' Beverly Hills mansion on Lexington Road.
 Davies and Hearst remained at San Simeon but, in an unusual move, they neither contacted Lederer nor invited her to any parties at Hearst Castle.
 At this point, Lederer had become persona non grata at San Simeon due to both her worsening drug addiction and overt lesbian relationships.